jwallat/knowledge-acquisition/README.md

-# Knowledge Probing
+# Knowledge Acquisition

 ---

-Knowledge probing is a framework that allows probing for BERT's world knowledge.
-It builds on the work and the probing data by Petroni et. al. ([https://github.com/facebookresearch/LAMA](https://github.com/facebookresearch/LAMA)).
-Unlike others, this framework allows for probing all layers of BERT and fine-tuned BERT-models.
-To do so, a masked language modeling head is fine-tuned to the embeddings of the probing layer.
-More details on the methodology can be found in the paper (LINK).
-While this repository focuses on cloze-statement prediction, there is a [sister repository](https://github.com/jwallat/relation-classifcation) whichs purpose is to do relation classification.
+This is an extension of my Knowledge probing framework, which allowed probing for BERT's world knowledge.
+It allows for probing not only BERT but also the T5 model, and running the experiments that we detailed in the long version of the BERTnesia paper ((long)[https://arxiv.org/pdf/2106.02902.pdf] and (short)[https://aclanthology.org/2020.blackboxnlp-1.17/] for reference).
+Therefore, it builds on the (original repository)[https://github.com/jwallat/knowledge-probing].

 ---